xingl213/xingl213.github.io/README.md

 You are welcomed to visit it online [here](https://xingl213.github.io)

-Designed by https://html5up.net/.
+The website was by [HTML5 UP](https://html5up.net/).
 I did a bit of refactoring with the source code.
 See `LICENSE.txt` for more legal information